7 Tips For Choosing The Perfect Dark Chocolate

 Chocoholics rejoice!
-The amount of evidence in favor of eating chocolate is increasing, so there’s no need to miss out this Easter!
+The amount of evidence in favor of eating chocolate is increasing, so there’s no need to miss out.

 Most of the health benefits of chocolate are believed to be because of its key ingredient - cocoa.
 More and more studies are linking regular cocoa consumption with a slimmer waistline, improved heart health, increased insulin sensitivity and improved brain function.
 Rich in flavanols - a potent group of antioxidants, and minerals including: magnesium, iron, potassium, calcium, zinc, copper and manganese.
 A dose of cocoa a day may just help keep the doctor away!